MurphyPone/murphypone.github.io/src/content/how-to-run-a-digital-hackathon.md

 Despite all your efforts to communicate submission guidelines, deadlines, and advice with hackers, digital contexts appear to be at odds with ensuring that everyone is on the same page when it comes to crucial information like submission guidelines and judging logistics.
 From an organizational perspective, it can be difficult to refine your judging plan if you don't have a good gauge for how many projects will be submitted.

-Encouraging hackers to submit to Devpost early, even as just a placeholder submission is a good start, but wihtout something more formalized than a mere announcement, many hackers will just ignore this recommendation.
+Encouraging hackers to submit to Devpost early, even as just a placeholder submission is a good start, but without something more formalized than a mere announcement, many hackers will just ignore this recommendation.
 Personally, I'm a proponent of incentivizing hackers with "door" prizes for taking action on things like this, e.g. "submit to Devpost prior to midnight the day before judging for a chance to win XYZ small prize."

 Along with a dedicated `#submission-questions` channel, scheduled submission checkpoints or "office hours" throughout the event can help ensure that hackers are familiar with the submission platform (in my examples, Devpost).

-The aforementioned channel can/should contained a pin message reflecting your submissions guidelines (which should be duplicated across your Devpost home page and livesite, if you have it; additionally these guidelines should be highlighted during opening ceremmony).
+The aforementioned channel can/should contained a pin message reflecting your submissions guidelines (which should be duplicated across your Devpost home page and livesite, if you have it; additionally these guidelines should be highlighted during opening ceremony).
 Here's an example which can be tailored for your event:

 >👨‍⚖️ **JUDGING INFORMATION** 👩‍⚖️
 > 1. Submit to Devpost early at `<devpost link>` - you can edit everything in your submission (write up, video, code, website, prizes, etc) all the way up to the deadline which is **9:00 AM EST, Sunday**
 >
 > 2. **Every submission must have a video demo** attached to it.
 There's a required field on the submission page where you can link to a video.
 You can upload any video as a placeholder until you actually have time record a demo :slight_smile: .
 You can record a video using free software like Open Broadcast Studio or the Google Chrome plugin: Loom.
 >
 > 3. Don't know what to put in your demo video/project write up?
-No sweat, there will be a submission checkoint at 9:00 PM EST Friday and Saturday evening.
+No sweat, there will be a submission checkpoint at 9:00 PM EST Friday and Saturday evening.
 Also, checkout this example post which has information about how to make a great demo! https://devpost.com/software/example-template-submission.
 >     - definitely mention if this is your (or any of your teammates) first hackathon!!
 >     - include links to your project code if it's on repl.it, Netlify, GitHub, or anywhere else.
 >     - Also be sure to include the domain of any website you registered through Domain.com, even if you didn't end up using it.